Integralist/Stark/README.md

 3. Each page should have its own bootstrap file: `boostrap-xxx.js` (where `xxx` is the page type or name).
 This file should include only one `require` call and that should be to the 'app' (see this project for an example) -> no other code of importance to the project should be placed inside that bootstrap file (code for the page should either be a component or a extension that is loaded by `app.js`).

 ...that's it.

-## Design

-The basic API is based off of the [Aura.js](https://github.com/aurajs/aura) project -> but 90% of the API from that project is not replicated here.

-I'm looking to create a simplified project boilerplate and NOT a framework (or encompassing suite of tools).

 ## Example